ProjectIxian/projectixian.github.io/_guides/dlt_node_setup_linux_ubuntu.md

 4. Type or paste the IxianDLT command into the file.
 You may use the command below, which includes the most common options, as the starting point.
 `IxianDLT.exe -p 10234 -a 8081 --threads 2`
 5. Save the file and quit the editor.
 For *nano*, the command is `Ctrl-X`, then `Y`.
-6. Make the script file executable: `chmod u+x StartXian.sh`.
+6. Make the script file executable: `chmod u+x StartIxian.sh`.
 7. Use the new "StartIxian.sh" file to start the DLT Node with the specified options `./StartIxian.sh`.

 ## Upgrading the DLT Node software